Accessing MariaDB or MySQL from the terminal is one of the fundamental tasks when managing databases.

-Accessing MariaDB or MySQL from the terminal is one of the fundamental tasks when managing databases.
 The mysql terminal tool is very powerful and from my point of view much more reliable than any Python or PHP script.

-Normally we manage the servers from an SSH connection, so we will access the terminal from PuTTY or another similar client.
-The tutorial is valid for MariaDB and MySQL , but to avoid repeating both names continuously we will use one or the other indifferently.
+Normally we manage the servers from an SSH connection, so we will access the terminal from

 Basic commands to access MariaDB or MySQL from the terminal.